-Every year hundreds of bird species all around the world complete migrations over both modest and magnificent distances.
-Over 10 billion birds travel between Europe, Asia, Africa, North America, South America and the South Pacific.
+Every year, hundreds of bird species all around the world complete migrations over both modest and magnificent distances.
+Over 10 billion birds travel between Europe, Asia, Africa, North America, South America and the South Pacific each year.

 Penguins are a famous family of flightless birds.
 They are highly adapted to life at sea and are found in cooler waters of the Southern Hemisphere.